If a dog will not come to you after having looked you in the face, you should go home and examine your

 Money Down the Drain

 Instead of focusing his attention on the blade alone, a wise man will make a conscious effort to use the entire face of his sharpening stone from edge to edge, end to end, and corner to corner instead of digging an oval swamp in the center of it’s poor abused face.

 This habit will help to keep a stone’s faces flatter over more strokes longer, saving time truing the stone, and extending its life thereby saving money.

 Remember that you paid money for the stone, the entire stone, not just the hollowed-out oval area in the center most people create when carelessly sharpening.
 How much of a stone do most people throw away?
 Idunno,… 20% maybe?
-Assuming this approximation is correct, just for the sake of illustrating a point, if you paid $100 dollars for the stone, that means $20 was turned into mud and washed away without providing any benefit to you at all.
-And don’t forget that you had to spend time cutting down those high spots to keep the stone’s face flat.
+Assuming this approximation is correct, just for the sake of illustrating a point, if you paid $100 dollars for the stone, that means $20 was turned into mud and washed away without providing any benefit at all.
+And don’t forget the time you spent cutting down those high spots to keep the stone’s face flat.
 That makes it more than a $20 loss if you count your time worth anything, which you should.